andychien009/csv-reorder/README.md

 chmod 744 ~/bin/csv-reorder.py
 ```

-If using the win10 packaged exe, putting it in the PATH and running it from
-GUI at least once after trusting it will allow it to run in any other directory
-in the command line interface

-The win10 packaged executable is tested to be working with Windows 11.

 ## General Use Overview
 To use the tool first supply the following 4 flags and their respective